rpolitex/1903-Frinedly-OMA-DM-Android-integration/4.Docs/FODA to Android 9 integration guide.md

 1. To build only FODA use: `USE_CCACHE=1 CCACHE_DIR=ccache make FODA`
 1. **Warning!** Watch out that GSI branch builds only three images: vbmeta-, cache- and system.img files So, if you need work on other partitions, yo may to download the it from <https://developers.google.com/android/images>

-## 5. Flashinf firmware into device
+## 5. Flashing firmware into device
 1. Connect the Pixel 3XL the PC via the USB cable
 1. Prepare the device for flashing